khalid-hussain/shaheen/chap13.md

 of dancing to the tune of this person who was a mere servant of Ferdinand.
 You relied on him but when the time came, he left you and fled.
 You were a toy in his hands.
 He instigated you against your father and you revolted.
-He advised you to arrest Abu Moosa and you sent your best friend to prison.
+He advised you to arrest Abu Musa and you sent your best friend to prison.
 He advised you to kill the Frontier Falcon and you agreed to deprive the people of Andalus from their best friend.
 He handed a flame to you and you were prepared to burn down your hay stacks.
 He made you commit such crimes that you would